railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 Configuring the Main Company
 ----------------------------

-Start to personalize your database by renaming the  *Main Company*  from its default of \ ``Tiny sprl``\   to the name of your own company or (in this case) another example company.
+Start to personalize your database by renaming the :guilabel:`Main Company` from its default of \ ``Tiny sprl``\   to the name of your own company or (in this case) another example company.
 When you print standard documents such as quotations, orders and invoices you'll find this personalization information used in the document headers and footers.

 To do this, click :menuselection:`Partners --> Partners`  and click the name of the only company there, which is \ ``Tiny sprl``\  .
 This gives you a read-only view form view of the company, so make it editable by clicking the  *Edit*  button to the upper left of the form.